 It seems like every old house has at least one window that will not open.
 Often the problem is that a previous homeowner painted over the windows and frames.
 With multiple layers of paint, no window will be able to open.
-But it wasn't until I found the right tool for the job that I was able to open stuck windows with ease.
+But it wasn't until we found the right tool for the job that we were able to open stuck windows with ease.

 Warning: this method will free the window, but it will chip away much paint from your window and frame.
 Use this method only if you intend to repaint or strip paint from your windows and frame.

 - Obtain a tool called a window zipper.
 That's the generic word for it.
 Red Devil, the manufacturer, calls it a Windo-Zipper.

 With its thin blade, it fits right between the window and frame.
 With its sharp sawtooth edge, it rips right through multiple layers of old paint.

 Buy Direct - Window Zipper - Red Devil Windo-Zipper